neechbear/trinitycore-gce/README.md

 ## TODO

-* Automation optional creation of SQL instance and storage bucket.
 * Change from Makefile deployment to using Terraform (possibly still wrapped in a Makefile).
+* Automate creation of SQL instance and storage bucket.
-* Pre-bake the machine image using Packer.
+* Pre-bake the machine image using Packer?
+(Probably not).
+* Move startup-script.sh into cloud-config to make use of write_file for better clarity (scripts writing scripts is far from ideal).

 ## See Also